 Remember – if you’re ever desperately low for money and feel you need to borrow some from elsewhere, ensure this is a trusted source and be careful with repayment rates.
 Ideally, your interest-free student overdraft would be the safest option.
 Never use loan sharks or payday loans – this can land you in some very sticky situations!

-Unipol’s Tenancy Support and Wellbeing Team are always available to listen to your concerns and offer support to resolve these – we can be contacted at tenancysupport@unipol.org.uk
+Unipol’s Tenancy Support and Wellbeing Team are always available to listen to your concerns and offer support to resolve these – we can be contacted at tenancysupport@unipol.org.uk or use this form.

 [1] County Lines and Criminal Exploitation of UK University Students